 I'm excited about Rook.
 Not only because it solves persistent storage problems for Kubernetes, but also because it uses Ceph in the background.
 I designed at least five production grade Ceph clusters, so I'm pretty familiar with Ceph.
-For weeks I've been looking to write a post about Rook and I finally made it.
+For weeks I've been looking to write a post about Rook, and I finally made it.

 The Rook Way of Ceph deployment

 The good news, you can run Ceph on Kubernetes and then use that storage for other Kubernetes resources.
-Rook, in a nutshell, is an operator which means that Rook will manage Ceph cluster for you.
+Rook, in a nutshell, is an operator which means that Rook manages Ceph cluster for you.
 To learn more about operators, a few weeks ago I wrote about Elasticsearch operator and how it works, so you might take a look if you want to dig deeper.
 Rook architecture diagram:

-Of course, because Ceph requires extra drives to store the data you would need to have a set of dedicated Kubernetes nodes.
+Of course, because Ceph requires extra drives to store the data, you would need to have a set of dedicated Kubernetes nodes.
 Currently, Rook is in an alpha state, but I'm expecting it to be production ready soon.

 ⚡ helm repo add rook-master https://charts.rook.io/master ⚡ helm search rook NAME CHART VERSION APP VERSION DESCRIPTION rook-master/rook v0.7.0-10.g3bcee98 File, Block, and Object Storage Services for yo... ⚡ helm install --name rook rook-master/rook \ --namespace kube-system \ --version v0.7.0-10.g3bcee98 \ --set rbacEnable=false